 - Simplified, digitised education, health and care plans (EHCP): the government states that this will make plans more flexible, reducing bureaucracy and supporting parents to make informed choices.

 - A new legal requirement for councils to introduce ‘local inclusion plans’: the government states that new local SEND partnerships will be established to bring together early years, schools and post-16 education with health and care services to develop the plans, and establish who is responsible for meeting national standards within an area.

 In the green paper, DfE states that it is working with the Department of Health and Social Care to provide new statutory guidance to new local NHS planning and funding organisations (integrated care boards, or ICBs).
 This will set out how the statutory responsibilities for SEND should be carried out within ICBs, including by identifying an executive lead for SEND who sits on the board.
 The way new standards are applied in children’s social care will be informed by the government’s response to Independent Review of Children’s Social Care.

 At both national and local level, responsibility for the support that disabled children need – including those with life-limiting conditions – sits with a range of organisations.
 All too often, the needs of disabled children and their families are not the priority within those services; and no-one sees it as their responsibility to ensure that services join-up and meet the needs of families.

 The existing law related to disabled children and their families stems from over 10 different Acts of Parliament, regulations and guidance which have developed over the past 50 years.
 It is difficult for parents to navigate; and it leads to different services and agencies shifting responsibility between themselves, and with families falling between the gaps.

-- make sure all seriously ill children in England have the right to an integrated assessment, plan and personal budget.
+- set out a vision for what an integrated system is for all disabled children, not just those with a special educational need; this should include making sure all seriously ill children in England have the right to an integrated assessment, plan and personal budget

 - make disabled children a priority across government, at both national and local level.